There is no national screening programme for lung cancer in the UK. Find out why this is and about research into this subject.

 - overall must do more good than harm to people taking part

-No national lung cancer screening programme available
+Why there is no national lung cancer screening programme

 There is no national screening programme for lung cancer in the UK.
 This is because: